bruno-barros/w.eloquent/README.md

 ### Theme features
 The w.eloquent project comes with a very simple theme (base).

-To see the very features you have at your disposal, see the [w.eloquent starter theme](https://github.com/bruno-barros/weloquent-starter-theme)
+To see the very features you have at your disposal, check out the [w.eloquent starter theme](https://github.com/bruno-barros/weloquent-starter-theme)

 ### Inspirations
 These are projects I like and did inspire me to put it all together: